• Disease Overview

 Signs & Symptoms

 Glut1DS represents a clinical spectrum disease.
 The symptoms and severity can vary dramatically from one individual to another.
-Mild cases often go undiagnosed, while other cases can potentially lead to severe, debilitating complications.
+Patients with mild cases often go undiagnosed, while other patients can potentially have severe, debilitating complications.
 It is important to note that affected individuals may not have all the classic symptoms discussed below or may have less severe symptoms.
 Affected individuals should talk to their physician and medical team about their specific clinical features, standard management and prognosis.

-The classic presentation of Glut1DS is the development of seizures during infancy usually during the first six months of life.
+The classic presentation of Glut1DS is the development of seizures during infancy, usually during the first six months of life.
 The type, frequency and severity of seizures vary from one individual to another.
-In some individuals, seizures may be a daily occurrence; in other individuals, seizures may be separated by days, weeks, or months.
-Five different seizure types can occur including generalized tonic or clonic, myoclonic, atypical absence, atonic and unclassified.
+In some individuals, seizures may be a daily occurrence; in other individuals, seizure episodes may be separated by days, weeks, or months.
+Five different seizure types can occur including generalized tonic-clonic, myoclonic, atypical absence, atonic and unclassified.

 Generalized tonic-clonic seizures (once known as grand mal seizures), usually last a minute or more and are characterized by stiffening of the limbs (tonic phase) and then repeated jerking of the limbs and face (clonic phase).
 Generalized tonic-clonic seizures can cause people to momentarily lose consciousness, bite their lips, or drool.